Beginner's Set for Vintage Brio Labyrinth Puzzle Game

 Übungsplatten-Sets 2.jpg

-My granddaughters slowly become old enough (no, 'slowly' isn't right – unfortunately, they grow much too fast for my taste) to play with my brother's old Brio labyrinth puzzle game.
-In case you should have tried that once, you will know that it is a rather tricky game.
+My granddaughters slowly become old enough (no, 'slowly' isn't right – unfortunately, they grow much too fast for my taste) to play with the old Brio labyrinth puzzle game my brother had when he was a kid.
+In case you should have tried that once, you will know that it is rather tricky.

 There are, however, two additional, somewhat easier labyrinth platforms available.
 They are called 'Beginner's Set', and are placed on top of the most difficult, basic labyrinth platform.
-They are labeled 'for kids between 4 and 99' – it's good to know that I am still allowed to play with it for some years :-)
+They are labeled 'for kids between 4 and 99' – it's good to know that even I am allowed to play with them for some years :-)

 After having found the old labyrinth game in the attic I soon realized that some of the nails connecting the playing platform and the gimbal had become loose – no wonder, this unit dates from about 1970 and thus is more than 50 years old!
 Fortunately, taking it apart and re-glueing the loose wooden pieces was rather easy – I used some white wood glue and several C-clamps to fix all of it until the glue was dry.

 But – there is a big BUT!
 I remember that my brother also had the two easier beginner's platforms.
-Unfortunately they seem to be lost – and playing the highest level would for sure be frustrating for a 5-year old, even if they're as clever as my granddaughter.
+Unfortunately they seem to be lost – and playing the highest level right from the start would for sure be frustrating for kids, even if they're as clever as my granddaughters.

 Murphy's law, anyone?